Massawe14/Massawe14/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Tanzania.
 - :telescope: I’m working as a Software Developer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Data science Skills.

 - :zap: In my free time, I'm working to solve the world’s most pressing challenges using machine learning and AI on Zindi Platform.